ritvikindupuri/PhantomBand/TECHNICAL_DOCUMENTATION.md

 1.  **Initiation:** The user configures mission parameters in the `SimulationControls` and clicks "RUN ANALYSIS".
 This triggers the `handleRunAnalysis` function in `App.tsx`.

 2.  **Prompt Construction:** The `generateDeceptionScenario` function in `services/geminiService.ts` is invoked.
-It assembles all simulation parameters and the full content of any uploaded file into a detailed prompt designed to guide the AI's analytical process.
+It assembles all simulation parameters into a detailed prompt designed to guide the AI's analytical process.

 3.  **AI Tasking:** An asynchronous request is sent to the Gemini API.
 The payload includes the prompt and the critical `responseSchema`.
 This schema is the contract that guarantees the AI's output will be a structured, usable data object.

 4.  **Simulation & Analysis (Inside the AI):** The `gemini-2.5-flash` model executes the complex instructions.
-It analyzes the baseline data, generates the narrative and spectrum data, and then performs the threat assessment on its own output, packaging everything into a single JSON object.
+It generates the narrative and spectrum data based on the parameters, and then performs the threat assessment on its own output, packaging everything into a single JSON object.

 5.  **Response & Ingestion:** The client receives the JSON response.
 After a minor sanitization step, the data is parsed into a structured `AnalysisResult` object. `App.tsx` updates its state with this result, adding the entire session to `history` (and `localStorage`).